 These quick dill pickles–or, as we like to say, quickles–are made with Kirby cucumbers, vinegar, sugar, garlic, coriander, mustard, and, of course, tons of dill.
 No canning involved.
 How easy is that?

 Quick dill pickles.
 One taste of these homemade lovelies and we dare say you’ll never, ever go back to store-bought.
 Rightfully so.
-And when we say “quick,” we mean not just how long it takes to toss them together but how quickly they’re gonna disappear.
-Trust us.
-Originally published August 28, 2017.–Renee Schettler Rossi
+And to clarify, when we say “quick,” we mean not just how long it takes to toss them together.
+But how quickly they’re gonna disappear.–Renee Schettler

 Which Cucumbers Make the Best Pickles?